zhenning/riak_wiki/pages/Riak/Operations/Installing-with-Chef.md

     node[:riak][:kernel][:inet_dist_listen_min] = 6000
     node[:riak][:kernel][:inet_dist_listen_max] = 7999

-On Debian/Ubuntu platforms, IPTables rules corresponding to these settings to explicitly allow required ports and addresses are automatically generated.
+On Debian/Ubuntu platforms, [IPTables](http://wiki.debian.org/iptables) rules are automatically generated based on these settings, which explicitly allow these ports and addresses.

 #### Erlang
 A number of Erlang parameters may be configured through the cookbook.
 The node name and cookie are most important for creating multi-node clusters.
 The rest of the parameters are primarily for performance tuning, with kernel polling and SMP enabled by default.
 Any available Erlang environment variable may be set with the `env_vars` hash.